fabiog1901/cdsw-install/README.md

 # CDSW DEPLOYMENT ON AZURE VIA CLOUDERA DIRECTOR

+Following are instruction to deploy a CDH+CDSW cluster on Azure using Cloudera Director's bootstrap script.

+The cluster is Kerberized, and the MIT KDC server is installed on the same instance of Cloudera Director for simplicity.

+The CDH cluster uses the embedded database.
+THe cluster does not run on HA and it does not use TLS.

+Along with deploying the CDH+CDSW cluster, the bootstrap script calls some other scripts that create usernames and folders in HDFS, and then add the Kerberos principals.
+Make sure you check the scripts folders.

 ### PREREQUISITES

 Create the IAM entity with permissions to access resources in your Azure Subscription.